-As a playwright, I take inspiration from Caryl Churchill, Christopher Durang, David Mamet, Luigi Pirandello, Ionesco and many others.
+I take inspiration from Caryl Churchill, Christopher Durang, David Mamet, Luigi Pirandello, Suzan Lori Parks and Tennessee Williams.
 I have been writing plays for most of my life.
-Many of these are solo-shows, however, recently I have been expanding to multiple-player plays.
-Here is a short list of some of my writing.
+Here is a list of some of my writing.

 Annotation (5w, 75 minutes) - a serio-comic/surrealist play

 A playwright struggles to write a draft of her play about milestones in her life when her internal editor and the characters she's created fight back.
 Will she be able to finish the draft and will it be any good?
 (2 Bi-racial woman, 1 Asian woman, 1 White woman, 1 non-white woman)

 The Gay Anthem (2w, 3m, 95 minutes) - a play with music

 Rett, a lyricist, ropes her composer partner, Chevy, into writing the gay anthem to unite the entire gay community for Stonewall's 50th Anniversary.
 But something is very different about this project - it's personal for Rett.
 Why is she so driven to write this anthem and what will she learn about herself by doing so?
 Ultimately, Rett and Chevy write a great anthem, get chosen by Stonewall to represent the community and Rett finally feels acceptance.
 (1 non-white woman, 1 white woman, 1 Latino/Black male, 1 White male, 1 Black male)

 FOY (2w, 1m, 80 minutes) - a crime thriller